marimo-team/marimo/docs/guides/editor_features/package_management.md

 When using [uv](https://docs.astral.sh/uv), marimo can automatically add the package name metadata to your script, per [PEP 723](https://peps.python.org/pep-0723/).
 This metadata is used to manage the script's dependencies and Python version.

-For example, say you started marimo in a new virtual environment and spin up a new notebook.
-Whenever you imported a new module, marimo will automatically add script metadata that looks like this:
+For example, say you start marimo in a new virtual environment and spin up a new notebook.
+Whenever you add a new package, marimo will automatically add script metadata that looks like this:

 ```python
 # /// script